 Act 44 also requires the Commission to prepare and submit to the Secretary of the Budget a Financial Plan no later than June 1 of each year for the ensuing Fiscal Year, describing its proposed operating and capital expenditures, borrowings, liquidity and other financial management covenants and policies, estimated toll rates and all other revenues and expenses.
 The purpose of the Financial Plan is to demonstrate that the Commission's operation in accordance with such plan can be reasonably anticipated to generate unencumbered funds sufficient to make all payments due to PennDOT under Act 44 and the Funding Agreement in the upcoming year after all other Commission Obligations have been met.
 Any deviations and the causes therefor in prior year plans must be explained.
-See also "Act 44 - Rules Relating to Governance and Accountability Under Act 44" above.
+The Commission has delivered the Act 44 Financial Plan for Fiscal Year 2012-13 (June 1, 2012 through May 31, 2013) in a timely fashion to the Secretary of the Budget.
+See "THE COMMISSION - Act 44 - Rules Relating to Governance and Accountability Under Act 44" above.
+See also "THE COMMISSION - Pending Legislation and Recent Developments - Public Debate over Commission's Obligations under Act 44 Funding Agreement" above.